-This presentation will introduce ispace, a lunar exploration company headquartered in Tokyo, Japan, and Team Hakuto, a front-running team participating in the Google Lunar XPRIZE (GLXP) competition.
+This presentation will introduce ispace, a lunar exploration company headquartered in Tokyo, Japan, and with offices in USA and Luxembourg. ispace manages Team Hakuto, a front-running team participating in the Google Lunar XPRIZE (GLXP) competition.
 The presentation will begin by introducing the technology that ispace is developing.
 Next, the presentation will outline Team Hakuto's 2017 mission plans and rover capabilities.
-The presentation will conclude by explaining ispace's roadmap to prospect for and utilize resources on the lunar surface.
+The presentation will conclude by explaining the future technology ispace will employ to prospect for and utilize resources on the lunar surface, enabling deeper and longer exploration missions.

 ispace owns and operates Team Hakuto, the only Japanese Team competing for the 30M GLXP competition.
 During this first mission to Mare Imbrium, the 4kg rover will attempt to survive one lunar day.
 The rover will travel at least 500m to achieve the required objectives of the GLXP.
-In order to further test and demonstrate new technologies, the rover will attempt long distance travel.
-The traverse will be executed in a flower petal pattern, repeatedly circling back toward the host lander to be photographed.
 The mission will provide a low cost opportunity to demonstrate our technology.
-In the future this technology can be further used to investigate promising regions for potential resource deposits.
 This mission is the first of many missions planned by ispace technologies.